-If you are looking for affordable flights to Melbourne, Australia, click here for further details as you are in luck.
+If you are looking for affordable flights to Melbourne, Australia, you are in luck as there are a plethora of travel websites offering deals throughout the year.
 Melbourne and Sydney are the two of the most well-travelled cities in the country, and flights into these cities are often quite reasonable.
 When it comes to comparing the two, however, which is cheapest?
 As it turns out, the price difference between flying into Melbourne and flying into Sydney is quite small.

 • Flights from Gold Coast to Melbourne range from $117 for starter class to $547 for business class.